Installation

 cl_systems

-To load symbols from an ASDF system, specify the system, the path and the list of packages to load.
+To load symbols from an ASDF system, specify the system, the path to find it.

 from os.path import join, dirname, realpath, expandvars